garden-io/garden/docs/reference/commands.md

     # dependencies and in templating.
     outputs:
       <name>:

-    # The name of the test that was run.
-    testName:

-    # The test run's version, as a string.
-In addition to the parent module's version, this also factors in the module
-    # versions of the test's runtime dependencies (if any).
-    version:

     # Set to true if the action was not attempted, e.g. if a dependency failed or parameters were incorrect.
     aborted: